Configuration¶

 me_scaling_clamp_factor: 2.0

-# Ruminant net-to-metabolizable energy conversion efficiency factors
+# Ruminant net-to-metabolizable energy conversion efficiency factors.

-# ME_required = NE_m/k_m + NE_g/k_g (+ NE_l/k_l for dairy)
+# energy: ME_required = NE_m/k_m + NE_g/k_g (+ NE_l/k_l for dairy).

 net_to_metabolizable_energy_conversion:

-k_m: 0.60 # Maintenance efficiency
+k_m: 0.65 # Maintenance efficiency (NASEM 2016 / NRC 2000 Beef)

-k_g: 0.40 # Growth efficiency
+k_g: 0.43 # Growth efficiency (NASEM 2016 / NRC 2000 Beef)

-# Carcass-to-retail meat conversion factors
+# Carcass-to-retail meat conversion factors live in the top-level

 # FAOSTAT QCL item names to aggregate for each model product.